top of page

 Note: The number of total nucleated cells (TNC) is the most reliable indicator for a successful transplant (Moroff G et al. Transplantation and Cellular Engineering (46) 507-515, 2006).

-• DOES DOUBLE STEM CELL EXTRACTION PROCESSING INJURE MORE CELLS THAN THE CONVENTIONAL PROCESSING TECHNIQUE?
+DOES DOUBLE STEM CELL EXTRACTION PROCESSING RESULT IN A HIGHER LOSS OF CELLS COMPARED TO THE CONVENTIONAL PROCESSING TECHNIQUE?

 Absolutely not.
 In fact, the viability of nucleated cells after processing is slightly higher (5% higher).
 The following published scientific and medical articles are available for your reference on the matter: